Sverdlovsk anthrax leak: Aftermath

 In April 1992, President Boris Yeltsin issued a decree On ensuring the implementation of international pledges in the sphere of biological weapons.
 Under the reforming president, there was a desire, over time, to shift the Ministry of Defence's BW institutes from military jurisdiction to work for the civil economy.
 It was against this background, that at some point between 1992 and 1994, a representative from the US investment bank and stock brokerage firm Paine Webber Incorporated, held a meeting with members of Russia's Committee on Convention Problems of Chemical and Biological Weapons which was specifically focused on the potential for cooperation with Compound No. 19 (Ekaterinburg) in the areas of infectious diseases in animals and production of veterinary vaccines.
-The project eventually floundered because of the Russian military's desire to maintain the "closed" (highly restricted access) status of its biological facilities.

 Medical anthropologist Jeanne Guillemin, member of the 1992 expedition team and wife of Meselson, published a comprehensive book about the investigation in 1999, titled Anthrax – The Investigation of a Deadly Outbreak.

 In August 2016, the journal Science reported that anthrax scientist Paul Keim of Northern Arizona University (Flagstaff) and colleagues had attempted to sequence the B. anthracis genome from two samples taken from victims of the Sverdlovsk anthrax leak.
 The samples had been preserved by local Russian pathologists who investigated the outbreak as it was occurring.
 Later, they shared the material with Professor Meselson during his investigative trip in 1992 (see above).
 The samples had been fixed in formalin and embedded in paraffin and the DNA was, as a result, badly degraded.
-Nevertheless, the US researchers were able to isolate the pathogen's DNA and piece together its entire genome, comparing it with hundreds of other anthrax isolates.
+Nevertheless, researchers were able to isolate the pathogen's DNA and piece together its entire genome, comparing it with hundreds of other anthrax isolates.
 Keim and his team reported that they had not found any genomic evidence that the Soviet military had attempted to grow an antibiotic- or vaccine-resistant strain or genetically engineered the strain in any way.
 Meselson commented that although this was a perfectly ordinary strain, "that doesn't mean it wasn't nasty.
 It was extracted from people who were killed by it."